alastairtooth/Dice-Game/README.md

 # Dice-Game
 A simple Dice app that randomly rolls dice for board games.

-App part of AppBrewery Dev Bootcamp Course.
+This app was built as part of 'iOS & Swift - The complete iOS App Development Bootcamp' by Dr Angela Yu.

 # What I Learnt Building It
 - Creation of Constants & Variables